 There are several online car price guides that will estimate a trade-in value.
 Print out the results and take them with you to the dealership.
 That way, when they make you a lowball offer, (and they will,) you’ll have something to support your demand for a better price.

 Use this handy Car Payment Estimator to calculate the payment on any vehicle.

-Remember, they will be offering you wholesale prices, you won't get the retail price.
-The dealership wants a margin between their buying and selling prices because they have to make a living.
+Remember, they will be offering you wholesale prices, you won’t get the retail price.
+The dealership wants a margin between the buying and selling prices because they have to make a living.
 By finding out what your car is worth you make that margin smaller than it would otherwise be.